jlmelville/sneer/docs/optimization.md

 But if in doubt, just use the default L-BFGS optimizer.

-## Caveat with Early Exaggeration
+## Convergence

+Under normal circumstances, the optimizer tracks its progress, and may decide to stop early if not much is happening (i.e. the step size it takes becomes very small).
+This is designed to save time between the embedding-specific convergence checks sneer does (see the [Reporting](reporting.html) section for more).
+Normally, sneer will force the optimizer to restart once if it detects progress has stalled, before calling a halt to proceedings.

+Normally, this is what we want, but sometimes we know that things are going to change at some point later in the embedding: e.g. early embedding will turn off or the perplexity is going to change (see
+[Input Initialization](input-initialization.html)), or the embedding method will start optimizing the kernel parameters
+(see [Embedding Methods](embedding-methods.html)).
+Having the entire embedding give up because the optimizer has reached a plateau at this point is undesirable.

+When sneer detects that a future iteration will make a change of this sort, it will not stop the embedding early if the optimizer converges.
+Instead, it will do nothing on each iteration until a change occurs.

-If you use early exaggeration with a optimizer like L-BFGS or CG which use line searches, you should turn down the `exaggerate_off_iter` to something like `5` at the most.
+You shouldn't have to worry about this behavior.
+But it's worth being aware that if you are using early exaggeration with a optimizer like L-BFGS or CG which use line searches, I suggest turning down the `exaggerate_off_iter` to something between `5` to `10`.

 The default value is intended for use with `opt = "tsne"`, which only carries out one gradient evaluation per iteration.
 Methods using line searches can make multiple gradient evaluations per iteration, and tend to make much larger steps per iteration.
-This makes it quite easy for the optimizer to converge at the exaggeration stage.
-Sneer knows not to stop at this point, but this will result in the optimizer making little progress while it is fruitlessly forced to continue optimizing.
-This will result in very slow progress and lots of wasted time calculating gradients until early exaggeration turns off.
+This makes it quite easy for the optimizer to converge during the exaggeration stage.
+If this happens around iteration 5, and the exaggeration doesn't turn off until iteration 50, then sneer does nothing for 45 iterations.
+This isn't that big a deal, unless for some reason you have set the maximum number of iterations to something like 55.
+In that case, you'd only be getting 5 non-exaggerated iterations, rather than the 50 you'd get if you turn off the exaggeration at a more suitable iteration.

 Previous: [Output Initialization](output-initialization.html).
 Next: [Embedding Methods](embedding-methods.html).
 Up: [Index](index.html).